psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 "Full many a Prince and Chieftain high,
 Are there that loved me with affection,
 But none to love consented I
-Till now Oisin of noblest action. "
+Till now Oisin of noblest action."

 O. O Patrick by that hand on thee,
 Nor shameful do I deem the telling,